h67ma/foerr/README.md

 ```
 Where `$PROJECT_ROOT` is a directory containing `res` and `fonts` directories.

-On Windows, `openal32.dll` must be present in PATH or in current directory.
+On Windows, `openal32.dll` must be present in PATH or be in current directory.

 # Clean
 ```